How to Deal with Untreated Pain in People with Dementia

 If the doctor thinks the medication is appropriate for the condition, don’t let that worry stop your older adult from getting the pain relief they need.
 Drug-seeking behavior isn’t common in people with dementia.

-Other types of medications to relieve pain include antibiotics to treat infection, laxatives to relieve constipation, and antacids to help indigestion.
+Other types of medications to relieve pain include antibiotics to treat infection, laxatives to alleviate constipation, and antacids to help with indigestion.

 Some doctors may prescribe or recommend medications on an “as needed” basis instead of a regular daily dose.
 This only works well with someone who is consistently able to recognize signs of pain and ask for their medication.